-template< typename ConstBufferSequence, typename WriteHandler> void-or-deduced async_write_some_at( uint64_t offset, const ConstBufferSequence & buffers, WriteHandler handler);
+template< typename ConstBufferSequence, typename WriteHandler = DEFAULT> DEDUCED async_write_some_at( uint64_t offset, const ConstBufferSequence & buffers, WriteHandler && handler = DEFAULT);

 This function is used to asynchronously write data to the random-access handle.
 The function call always returns immediately.